-Allowance races in horse racing are one of the lesser known intricacies of this great sport that newcomers to racing betting may not be aware of.
+An allowance race in horse racing is one of the lesser known intricacies of this great sport that newcomers to racing betting may not be aware of.

 But fear not because Paddy Power is here to provide everything you need to know about allowance races!

 Realising that horses run with weights attached is one of the first things rookie punters will learn about.
 The reason for the weights is to level up the disparity between horses running, in order to make the race – and in turn the horse racing odds – more competitive.

 When you watch elite races such as the Oaks or the Epsom Derby, you’ll be watching horses run with lead weights attached to their saddles.
 This is called a handicap and is designed to aid competition.